RaidVentadorCourier13/OW2_Project_RaceWatch_OpenSourced/README.md

+# INTRODUCTION

+The future of street racing re-starts here.

 NOTE: Open-Sourced Build of the Project: Streetwatch workshop script was stripped from the following from the MASTER BUILD:

 1. "Race" and "Dynamite Trial" Modes - Only Free Drive is available.